ALERT: Instruction moves to distance and online learning. School phone lines and emails remain open for communication with families.

 Academic Integrity is honest and responsible academic behaviour.
 Students are expected to submit original work, acknowledge sources, and conduct themselves ethically in the completion of assessments and examinations.

-Bullying is defined in the School Act as “repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual’s reputation.”
+Bullying is defined in the Education Act as “repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual’s reputation.”
 Bullying can take different forms: physical (pushing, hitting); verbal (name-calling, threats); social (exclusion, rumours); and electronic (using technology to harass or threaten).
-As per the School Act, bullying also includes “the distribution of an intimate image of another person knowing that the person depicted in the image did not consent to the distribution, or being reckless as to whether or not that person consented to the distribution.”
+As per the Education Act, bullying also includes “the distribution of an intimate image of another person knowing that the person depicted in the image did not consent to the distribution, or being reckless as to whether or not that person consented to the distribution.”

 Conflict occurs when there is a breakdown in relationships between individuals that results from a disagreement or misunderstanding.
 While conflicts may require adult intervention, they are considered to be a natural part of how students learn to navigate relationships.